LearnersGuild/curriculum-app/modules/Command-Line-Todo-List/README.md

 - [ ] `list` command has been implemented in a file located at `commands/list.js`
 - [ ] `add` command has been implemented in a file located at `commands/add.js`
 - [ ] `done` command has been implemented in a file located at `commands/done.js`
-- [ ] All files have tests at the bottom of them using `console.assert`
+- [ ] Add tests using Mocha and Chai for all functions

 ### Example Usage